FOSSEE/scilab_on_cloud_management/README.md

-Scilab on Cloud management modude used to control the display of the TBC on https://cloud.scilab.in/ , FOSSEE, IIT Bombay written in Drupal 7
+Scilab on Cloud management modude is used to control the display of the TBC on https://cloud.scilab.in/ , FOSSEE, IIT Bombay written in Drupal 7

 Author: Prashant Sinalkar, FOSSEE